daos-stack/daos/doc/admin/deployment.md

 [more details](#server-configuration)

 - `bdev_list` should be populated with NVMe PCI addresses
-- `scm_list` should be populated with DCPM interleaved set namespaces (e.g. `/dev/pmem1`)
+- `scm_list` should be populated with PMem interleaved set namespaces (e.g. `/dev/pmem1`)
 - DAOS Control Servers will need to be restarted on all hosts after updates to the server configuration file.